lizconlan/lizconlan.github.com/_posts/2013-01-12-coffee-behavioural-therapy.md

 ---

 <div markdown="1" class="intro">
 	Getting paid to do your hobby is usually seen as a brilliant thing but life's seldom that straightforward.
 I allowed work, study and hobby to overlap - which seemed like a great idea at the time - but there's a price to be paid: grow tired of your work and there's not much left to take its place.

-It pays to have more than one hobby.
+Always have more than one hobby.
 </div>

 ### Burnout